cytoflow/cytoflow/docs/dev_manual/guides/new_modules.rst

   running the software.
 See the ``cytoflowgui/tests`` directory for (many) examples.
 In the case of a view, most of these are "smoke tests", testing that the view doesn't crash with various sets of parameters.

+.. note:: Why the split between the classes in :mod:`cytoflowgui.op_modules`,
+          :mod:`cytoflowgui.workflow.operations`, :mod:`cytoflowgui.view_modules`,
+          and :mod:`cytoflowgui.workflow.views`?
+It's because of the fact that ``cytoflow`` runs in two processes -- one handles the GUI and the other operates on the workflow.
+If you load a module containing UI bits, even if you don't explicitly create a ``QGuiApplication``, it starts an event loop.
+That's why older versions of ``Cytoflow`` had two icons in the task bar when running on a Mac.
+You know how sometimes you go to fix a "little" bug and end up re-writing the whole program?
+This was one of those times....